 Similarly, it is not very common for an employee to take leave within the first 3 months at the workplace.
 However, the Labour Code does not restrict such use and does not lay down any rules other than those applicable outside the probationary period.
 However, the probationary period is also extended by a full day’s leave.
 Simply put, the entitlement to leave only arises after a certain period of service.

-Itis therefore entirely up to the employer whether or not to allow the employee to take leave during the probationary period.
+It is therefore entirely up to the employer whether or not to allow the employee to take leave during the probationary period.
 If the employee has not yet worked enough days for the amount of leave he or she requests, it is rather unlikely that the employer will grant it.

 Termination of employment during the probationary period

-The probationary period is the only period within the employment relationship where the employee does not enjoy the protection otherwise afforded by the Labour Code.
+The probationary period is the only period within the employment relationship when the employee does not enjoy the protection otherwise provided by the Labour Code.
 At least the protection against dismissal.
 The employer can terminate the contract without giving any reason.
 There is also no notice period that the parties have to comply with and no entitlement to severance pay.
 Of course, the employee has the same right.
 So you can literally throw your boss’s work on the table and tell him not to expect you the next day.
 As mentioned, he can do the same against you.

 The notice must be given to the employee and/or the employer before the end of the probationary period.
 The employment relationship ends when it is served.